ovanderzee/snap-collect/API.md

 ## intersection

-Find records appearing in both own collection and in foreign array by comparing their identifier, with deduplication
+Find records appearing in both own collection and in foreign array, by comparing their identifier, with deduplication.

 ### Parameters